wanx-troopers/wanx-troopers.github.io/timeline.md

 2025.12.21 [LongVie](https://vchitect.github.io/LongVie2-project/) is being experimented with; "the control part is interesting, the continuation doesn't seem that great though; the control might be something we can use with other workflows too as it's a controlnet"

-2025.12.20 Integration of [LongCat Avatar](talkies/longcat-avatar.md) into ComfyUI has started; this is a promising successor/alternative to InfiniteTalk/HuMo promising very long video generation without burning;
+2025.12.20 Integration of [LongCat Avatar](talkies/longcat-avatar.md) into ComfyUI has started; this is a promising successor/alternative to InfiniteTalk/HuMo promising very long video generation without burning
-reportedly from the same team that created MultiTalk/InfiniteTalk

 2025.12.16 Advanced Context Windows worflows by [Drozbay](hidden-knowledge.md#drozbay) are now supported by ComfyUI native, [details](what-plugs-where/context-windows.md#20251216).